How to Request a Transcript for a Job Application

 High school students and graduates should contact the guidance office, and college students and graduates should contact the registrar to have an official transcript sent.
 Many schools require that alumni have no outstanding balances owed to the school.
 If there are, they reserve the right to withhold your official transcripts until the balance has been paid.

 Some schools require a written request before they will issue the document, but many offer an electronic alternative.
-Both ways of requesting may require the student to disclose proof of identity with signatures, social security number, student ID numbers, and date of attendance.
+Both ways of requesting may require the student to disclose proof of identity with signatures, social security number, student ID numbers, and dates of attendance.

 Official transcripts are usually issued with a nominal fee anywhere from $5–$30, excluding shipping, depending on the institution.